You can pull up a review of all attractions and World Showcase Pavilions here.

-The red torii gate and the 85 foot tall Goju-no-to pagoda are the two structures you’ll instantly notice as you enter the Japan Pavilion.
+Setting: The red torii gate and the 85 foot tall Goju-no-to pagoda are the two structures you’ll probably notice first as you enter the Japan Pavilion.
 These and other buildings are surrounded by beautiful gardens made up of native Japanese plants, bamboo, and evergreen, maple, and monkey puzzle trees.

-Japan is home to two table service restaurants both located up the steps above the Mitsukoshi Department Store.
+Japan is home to three table service restaurants, two of which are located up the steps above the Mitsukoshi Department Store.

 Teppan Edo features teppanyaki style Japanese cooking on hibachi grills similar to Benihana.

-Service is among the friendliest and because the food is cooked right in front of you, among the freshest available.
+Service is among the friendliest and, because the food is cooked right in front of you, among the freshest available.
 It’s also on the expensive side and portions are typically smaller than what might be expected.
 Still, it’s a fun overall experience, and one that many guests return to time and time again.

 Tokyo Dining features sushi and other traditional items in a more formal, contemporary setting, though the atmosphere remains decidedly casual.

-We like lunch, when several entrees are available with miso soup and ice cream for dessert for under $20.
+We like lunch, when the restaurant typically offers several specials with entrees served alongside miso soup for under $25.

 Katsura Grill is the quick service arm of Japan, offering items like teriyaki, basic sushi, tempura, and udon noodle bowls.